-Ideally, I see Lomachenko facing off against either Salido or Corrales around March, in an effort to stay active whilst Francisco Vargas recovers from his upcoming January 28 title defense opposite the 30-1 (27 KOs) Miguel Berchelt, setting up a unifier between the division's number one and two ranked fighters.
+Ideally, I see Lomachenko facing off against either Salido or Corrales around March, in an effort to stay active whilst Francisco Vargas recovers from his upcoming January 28 title defence opposite the 30-1 (27 KOs) Miguel Berchelt, setting up a unifier between the division’s number one and two ranked fighters.

 What do you think of Lomachenko’s performances so far?
 Let us know in the comments section below.